jshafto/simple-decks/README.md

 Use practice mode to study flashcards.
 Flip the cards, build your knowledge—no pressure.

 ### Quiz mode
-When you're up for a challenge, you can quiz yourself—try to beat your top score on that deck
+When you're up for a challenge, you can quiz yourself—try to beat your top score on that deck.